 Still, very disappointing to see it not supported.

-Device Support: No desktop support?
+Device Compatibility: No desktop support?
 This is a joke, right?

 When it comes to devices, DotVPN falls far below the mark.
 As an add-on primarily, DotVPN supports the likes of Chrome, Firefox and Opera browsers in addition to Android and iOS devices.